petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 an interactive workflow.
 Those "products" are temporary and only there for you to get feedback on your batch process definitions.

+Don't worry about reusability.
+So long as your project is reproducible, you are at least demonstrating to the world how it's done, and they can rerun and adapt it accordingly.

+Excel mental model?
+Most projects are too complex to be fully managed in a spreadsheet, though many will try valiantly.